The media really missed the boat reporting yesterday and today (March 2 and 3) on the sales of cars in the U.S. in February.

 The real introduction to this story that newscasters should have reported is this: “Despite more negative publicity than almost any company has ever received about its products, Toyota sold 100,000 cars in February.
 Only General Motors and Ford, both with auto sales of about 140,000 each, sold more.
-Nine auto companies, including major players such as Honda, Nissan and Volkswagen, all sold few cars than embattled Toyota last month.”
+Nine auto companies, including major players such as Honda, Nissan and Volkswagen, all sold fewer cars than embattled Toyota last month.”

-The question here—and the brand lesson—is how Toyota was able to sell any cars last month, let alone be the nation’s third largest auto seller.
+The question here—and the brand lesson—is how Toyota was able to sell any cars last month, let alone be the nation’s third-largest auto seller.

 The first story that caught my attention about this phenomena was one I heard on National Public Radio last month.
 The report, emanating from a Toyota dealership, noted that despite its service department working overtime to repair Toyotas as part of the huge recall, the sales showroom was surprisingly busy with past owners looking to purchase new Toyotas.

 Knowing about this potentially fatal problem that a number of Toyotas have, why would anyone actually go buy a Toyota right now?

 First–and key here–is that most of the buyers are folks who have had Toyotas before.
 I fit in that category.
 The most reliable car I ever owned was a Toyota MR2 that I had for well over a decade and for close to 200,000 miles.